syndicate-ss14/docs/docs/maintainers/bylaws/what-this-means.md

 # What are bylaws?

-Bylaws are the rules in which we organize as an organization.
-Things like mission, mechanisms to deal with PRs, and other such matters are going to be defined here.
+Bylaws are the rules we follow as an organization.
+Things like mission, procedures on PRs, and other such matters are going to be defined here.

 # So why does it merit a page?